Coincident Multimessenger Bursts from Eccentric Supermassive Binary Black Holes: Methods

-We evolve the spacetime by solving full Einstein equations in the Baumgarte-Shapiro-Shibata-Nakamura (BSSN) formalism of general relativity~\citep{Shibata1995, Baumgarte1998} as implemented in the \verb|LeanBSSN| code using 6th-order finite differences~\citep{sperhake_binary_2007}.
-We adopt the moving puncture gauge conditions~\citep{baker_gravitational-wave_2006, campanelli_accurate_2006} with the shift vector parameter $\eta$ set to $\eta=1.4/M$.
+\paragraph{Spacetime} We evolve the spacetime by solving full Einstein equations in the Baumgarte-Shapiro-Shibata-Nakamura (BSSN) formalism of general relativity \citep{Shibata1995, Baumgarte1998} as implemented in the \verb|LeanBSSN| code using 6th-order finite differences~\citep{sperhake_binary_2007}.
+We adopt the moving puncture gauge conditions \citep{baker_gravitational-wave_2006, campanelli_accurate_2006} with the shift vector parameter $\eta$ set to $\eta=1.4/M$.

-\paragraph{Matter} We do not treat radiative feedback, heating, or cooling.
-Finally, the fluid does not backreact onto the spacetime, since the spacetime mass/energy content is dominated by the SMBBH.
-We employ the 3D general relativistic magnetohydrodynamic (GRMHD), adaptive-mesh-refinement (AMR) \verb|IllinoisGRMHD| code~\citep{ilgrmhd} within the \verb|Einstein Toolkit|~\citep{einsteintoolkit}, which employs the Cactus/Carpet infrastructure~\citep{schnetter_carpet_2016}. \verb|IllinoisGRMHD| evolves the equations of ideal magnetohydrodynamics in flux-conservative form via the HLL Riemann solver~\citep{toro_riemann_2009}, and the Piecewise-Parabolic reconstruction~\citep{colella_piecewise_1984}.
-These methods have been described in~\cite{ilgrmhd} and have been extensively tested against other codes in~\citep{porth_event_2019}.
-For our EM gauge choice for the vector potential formulation of the induction equation, we use the generalized Lorenz gauge condition of~\citep{farris_binary_2012} and set the Lorenz gauge damping parameter to $\xi=8/M$.
+\paragraph{Matter} We employ the 3D general relativistic magnetohydrodynamic (GRMHD), adaptive-mesh-refinement (AMR) \verb|IllinoisGRMHD| code \citep{ilgrmhd} within the \verb|Einstein Toolkit| \citep{einsteintoolkit}, which employs the Cactus/Carpet infrastructure \citep{Goodale2002a, schnetter_carpet_2016}. \verb|IllinoisGRMHD| evolves the equations of ideal magnetohydrodynamics in flux-conservative form via the HLL Riemann solver \citep{toro_riemann_2009}, and the Piecewise-Parabolic reconstruction \citep{colella_piecewise_1984}.
+These methods have been described in \cite{ilgrmhd} and have been extensively tested against other codes in \citep{porth_event_2019}.
+For our EM gauge choice for the vector potential formulation of the induction equation, we use the generalized Lorenz gauge condition of~\citep{Etienne:2011re,farris_binary_2012} and set the Lorenz gauge damping parameter to $\xi=8/M$.
+Finally, the fluid does not back react onto the spacetime, since the spacetime mass/energy content is dominated by the SMBBH.

-\paragraph{Grid} We adopt \verb|Carpet|~\citep{schnetter_carpet_2016} for adaptive mesh refinement (AMR).
+\paragraph{Grid} We adopt \verb|Carpet| \citep{schnetter_carpet_2016} for adaptive mesh refinement (AMR).
 We use a three-dimensional Cartesian grid with the outer boundary extending from $-5120 \, M$ to $+5120 \, M$ in the $x, y,$ and $z$ directions, with a total of 14 refinement levels.
 We have 3 sets of nested AMR boxes, one centered on the center-of-mass, and two centered on each of the two BHs in the binary.
 The half side length of an AMR level $i$ is $5120\times 2^{-(i-1)}M$, $i=1,\ldots 14$.
 The grid spacing on the coarsest (finest) refinement level is $\Delta x = 128 \, M$ ($\Delta x=M/64$).
-Our grid resolves the fastest growing mode MRI wavelength with at least 20 zones in the disk and a maximum of 50 zones at the inner edge of the disk.
+We do not treat radiative feedback, heating, or cooling.
+We resolve the fastest growing mode MRI wavelength with at least 20 zones in the disk and a maximum of 50 zones at the inner edge of the disk.